Here's What We Know About The Suspect In The Congressional Baseball Shooting

-The suspect alleged to have opened fire at a Republican congressional baseball training in Virginia on Wednesday morning has been identified by multiple outlets as James T. Hodgkinson, 66, of Belleville, Illinois.
+The suspect alleged to have opened fire at a Republican congressional baseball practice in Virginia on Wednesday morning has been identified by multiple outlets as James T. Hodgkinson, 66, of Belleville, Illinois.

 House Majority Whip Steve Scalise, two Capitol Hill police officers, a lobbyist, and a staffer to Rep. Roger Williams, Zack Barth, were shot at the Alexandria baseball fields.